Salvadoran gang crackdown: Allegations of human rights abuses

 Human rights advocates have criticized the arrests as often arbitrary, based on a person's appearance or residence, and expressed concern that innocent people are being caught in the sweeps.
 Bukele expressed hope that only 1% of arrests would be incorrect, and Salvadoran Defense Minister René Merino Monroy stated that arrested persons found to have no links to gangs would be freed, saying that "the people need to know that if they're not involved in anything bad, nothing bad will happen to them."
 Human Rights Watch criticized the government's policy as "first arrest, then tweet, and investigate later", referencing Salvadoran police's tweets depicting people's arrests.
 Human rights groups have also expressed concern that the arrests have little to do with gang violence, suggesting Bukele will use them to consolidate power and target critics.

 Central American human rights advocacy and research group Cristosal reported 261 fatalities, abuse, denial of medical care, and torture in Salvadoran prisons in 2024 in connection with the gang crackdown.
-In May 2025, Cristosal lawyer Ruth López was arrested.
+In May 2025, Cristosal lawyer Ruth López was arrested and remains in detention as of June 2026.
 By July 2025, Cristosal was reporting 427 deaths in Salvadoran prisons.
 The organization had to evacuate its staff from El Salvador amid increasing threats of repression by the government.